simonw/llm/docs/index.md

 - [Run Llama 2 on your own Mac using LLM and Homebrew](https://simonwillison.net/2023/Aug/1/llama-2-mac/)
 - [Catching up on the weird world of LLMs](https://simonwillison.net/2023/Aug/3/weird-world-of-llms/)

+For more check out [the llm tag](https://simonwillison.net/tags/llm/) on my blog.

 ## Quick start

 First, install LLM using `pip` or Homebrew: